Twickenham Stadium: Rugby league

 During the reconstruction of Wembley Stadium, Twickenham was one of three venues which hosted the Challenge Cup Final in the years away from Wembley.
 The 2001 Challenge Cup Final saw St Helens beat Bradford Bulls 13–6.
 St Helens were victorious again in 2006 beating Huddersfield Giants 42–12.

 Car rugby

-The TV motoring show Top Gear used the pitch for a match of "car rugby".
+The TV motoring show Top Gear used the pitch for an match of "car rugby".
 The game was 5-side and used smaller Kia Ceeds as backs and larger Kia Sportages as forwards.
 Jeremy Clarkson's team beat James May's team 17–14.
 This was played prior to the pitch being resurfaced.